A framework for processing adsorption data for porous materials.

 - Isotherm model fitting (Henry, Langmuir, DS/TS Langmuir, etc..)

-The framework is well documented, with in-depth explanations, examples and theory.
-An online documentation is available for this purpose.
+In-depth explanations, examples and theory can be found in the online documentation.
 If you are familiar with Python and adsorption theory and want to jump right in, look at the quickstart section.
 Examples on each of the capabilities specified above can be found in the examples.
-Most of the examples in the documentation are actually Jupyter Notebooks.
+Most of the pages in the documentation are actually Jupyter Notebooks.
 You can download them and run them yourself from the /docs/examples folder.

 To become well familiarised with the concepts introduced by pyGAPS, such as what is an Isotherm, how units work, what data is required and can be stored etc., a deep dive is available in the manual.